 (1938), remained a classic for several generations of German children.
 Süßmilch

 Spricht: Ein Abenteuer Von Murr Und Maxe (1939) was commissioned by the Hitler Youth.

 Setting aside Fallada's light non-contemporary

 novels, the best of these works provide an unique insight into everyday

 life in Germany by an author, who neither embraced Nazism nor left his

-> home country, like so many of his friends and colleagues.
+home country, like so many of his friends and colleagues.
+To the annoyance of

-> Der Trinker (1950).
+Der Trinker (1950).
 A novel written in the form of a diary.
 "Of course I have not always been a drunkard.
 Indeed it is not very long since I first too to drink.
 Formerly I was repelled by alcohol; I might take a glass of beer, but wine tasted sour to me, and the smell of schnaps made me ill.
 But then the time came when things began to go wrong with me."
 Erwin Sommer, a provincial merchant, starts to drink when his business is going down.
 His wife Martha, who had run the shop better, has devoted herself to take care of their home.
 Erwin has an affair with an other woman.
 He meets Lobedanz, who is an alcoholic and drinks with him Martha's money and tries to steal her silverware.
 He is later taken into an institution.
 Martha wants a divorce.
 In hospital Erwin infects himself with tuberculosis, hoping to die and to get drunk for the last time.

 Besides Der Trinker, Fallada secretly wrote In meinem fremden Land: Gefängnistagebuch